gmautner/cloudstack-tf-ansible-swarm/DOCKER-COMPOSE.md

 Always check whether the stack is compatible with the above reference and fix it if it is not.

-Also, mind that, since we're dealing with `.j2` files, care should be taken when pre-processing the file.
-For example, use double `$$` to escape the `$` character, etc.

 ## Rules

 ### Header